eucesar/Game-Robot-Java/README.md

 > 🌱👨‍💻 - Game Theme: RoboCup - FIAP

+- Sprints are academic work that I receive from FIAP University, counting on a relevant grade in my final grade for the semester.
+This work was done in the 1st year of the Information System course.

 Sprint 1 - This program is a game where the player has to guide a robot to reach a trophy on a map that I drew 'mapa.png' (this image is inside the directory), providing the direction and the number of steps to be covered data taken taken.
 The program displays instructions for the game, requests input from the player, and verifies that the inputs are valid.
 If the entries are valid, the program verifies that the player's entries are correct for each step of the robot's movement towards the trophy (Direction and Steps).
 If the player makes a mistake, the game ends with a "GAMER-OVER" message, and if the player wins the trophy, the game ends with a congratulations message.
 SPRINT GRADE - 10

 Sprint 2 - I carried out a continuation of sprint 1 (fiap) of Java, I put a repeat loop when the player loses, going back in which direction and steps he was, every time the user makes a mistake. (instead of going back to the beginning of the loop).
 When the user wins, the game asks if the user wants to continue playing or if he wants to stop playing (Y/N).
 I put the Robot's Battery in the jobo, at each step it loses battery, if it tells the wrong direction or steps loses battery and etc. (makes the game more dynamic) - follows the same logic as sprint 1, but in a real game format with a repeating loop.